Registration guidelines

 In order to enroll in some courses, you must either complete or concurrently register for certain other courses, possess particular qualifications, or have the appropriate class standing.
 These requirements are known as course prerequisites.
 To see the prerequisites, you must select the class number or the course section and view the course description in MyU’s Class Search.

 In addition to prerequisites, you will not be allowed to register for classes if you have a registration hold placed on your account.
-You can see information about holds, including how to resolve them, in MyU.

 First day of class attendance policy